-Christmas is a wonderful time for family, friends and coworkers to get together for some spirited fun.
-Christmas carnivals provide entertainment suitable for those of all ages.
-Since every good carnival has good games, setting up a Christmas carnival requires a host to come up with some activities that everyone can enjoy.
-These games don't need to be complex as long as they embody the atmosphere of the holiday.
+Christmas carnivals provide holiday party fun suitable for those of all ages.
+Since every good carnival has fun games, if you are helping to set up a Christmas carnival, a key element is activities that everyone can enjoy.
+These family games don't need to be complex as long as they embody the atmosphere of the holiday.

 Video of the Day

-Snowblower is a game from partypop.com anybody can play.
-Partypop.com recommends having just four players at a time, but if you want to have more people playing, you can just set up multiple stations.
+Snowblower is a silly Christmas carnival game anybody can play.
+While you generally play it with just four players at a time, if you want more people to play, simply set up multiple stations.
 The host tapes four plastic cups to the edge of a table and puts small prizes like Christmas candies in each cup.
 Players (one for each cup) take old toilet paper or paper towel tubes and try to blow ping pong balls ("snow") across the table into the cups.
-The first person to get their ball into their cup wins and gets to take a prize from the cup.
+The first person to get a ball into the cup wins and gets to take a prize from the cup.

-Most carnivals have some kind of spin-the-wheel game.
-Christmas Wheel of Fortune is a holiday version of such a game.
-Only one person can play at a time, but game play is very quick.
+Most winter carnivals have some kind of spin-the-wheel board game.
+Christmas Wheel of Fortune is a holiday version of the original TV game.
+Only one person can play at a time, but gameplay is very quick.
 The host sets up a spinning wheel divided into sections.
-Each section is labeled with Christmas-related prizes such as candy cane, small present and holiday hug.
+Each section is labeled with Christmas-related prizes such as a candy cane, small present or holiday hug.
 Players get to spin the wheel one time to get a prize.
-The host may charge a small fee to play if the carnival is intended as a holiday fundraiser.
-If the host wants to be tricky, they can add a "lump of coal" section to the wheel--if the player lands on this section, they don't get a prize.
-There really are no limitations on what prizes the host includes.